 While IoT devices and traditional machines suffer from the same types of attacks, IoT devices tend to be harder to secure due to some unique properties.
 IoT devices are often harder to patch and update due to largely non-existent automatic update systems.
-Also, they tend to have scarce CPU and memory resources, and limited battery capacity, if not plugged into an external power source.
+Also, they tend to have scarce CPU and memory resources and limited battery capacity.
 IoT devices can have anywhere from a few gigabytes to a few kilobytes of memory.
-Furthermore, with many different types of IoT devices, IoT networks are far more diverse and heterogeneous than traditional networks.
+Furthermore, with many different types of IoT devices, IoT networks are far more diverse and heterogeneous than wired networks.
 These unique properties, which differentiate IoT devices from traditional machines, hinder the deployment of existing security mechanisms in IoT environments.

-Cryptographic protocols and intrusion detection/prevention systems (ID-Ses/IPSes), developed for the traditional Internet, are designed without the assumption of extremely limited resource and computing power.
-Even systems that are considered extremely lightweight cannot be installed on memory-constrained devices that have less than 1 MB of available memory [21].
-For example, Sehgal et. al. [19] show that many IoT devices struggle to run the cryptographic protocol TLS, a traditional Internet security standard.
-If a security solution needs to probe devices they protect, most devices in an IoT environment may either lack the power or network bandwidth to respond to every probe, or simply wish to stay dormant most of the time.
-Sometimes a security solution may impose some minor penalties on benign devices while mitigating an attack (e.g., dropping traffic from devices to mitigate a DDoS attack).
-These minor penalties, when moved to an IoT environment, can become a significant hindrance to those benign devices.
+Cryptographic protocols and intrusion detection/prevention systems (IDSes/IPSes), developed for the traditional Internet, are designed without the assumption of extremely limited resource and computing power.
+Even systems that are considered extremely lightweight cannot be installed on memory-constrained devices that have less than 1 MB of available memory [5].
+For example, the cryptographic protocol SSL/TLS, a traditional Internet security standard, on average adds an overhead of almost 2 KB of RAM and 40 KB of ROM, while IoT devices may have only as little as 4 KB of RAM and 48 KB of ROM [6].
+If a security solution needs to probe devices they protect, most devices in an IoT environment may either lack the battery power or network bandwidth to respond to every probe, or simply wish to stay dormant most of the time.
+Sometimes a security solution may impose some minor penalties on benign devices while mitigating an attack (e.g., dropping traffic from devices to mitigate a DDoS attack), doing so in an IoT environment can be a significant pain to those benign devices.